Travel to Ireland: The Best Places to Visit in the Emerald Isle

 Spring (March – May)

-Wildflowers bloom in spring, and the weather starts to warm up, peaking in the high 50s but with a typical daytime temperature between 50-55° F. Spring can be a windy, so be a windbreaker is a safe bet.
+Wildflowers bloom in spring, and the weather starts to warm up, peaking in the high 50s but with a typical daytime temperature between 50-55° F. Spring can be windy, so a windbreaker is a safe bet.

 The best festivals in Ireland